-Today I want to share on getting a beta reader.
+Today, I want to talk about getting a beta reader.
 I define a beta reader as someone who reads your work objectively to point out its strengths and weaknesses.
 The ultimate purpose of a beta reader is to make your story better.
 Note that I said to “make your story better,” not you.
 What does this mean?
 If you will receive the services of a beta reader, you must be willing to accept criticism.

 So how do you get a beta reader?

-Obviously, to be able to do this, you need to make friends with writers.
+Obviously, to do this, you need to make friends with writers.
 A good place to connect with writers is at workshops.
-So if you attend one, don’t just take pictures, have meaningful conversations that can foster long-term relationships!
+So if you attend one, start meaningful conversations and connect with writers with whom you can foster long-term relationships!

-Unfortunately, there can be a lot of envy among writers, so be sure to choose someone who really cares about strengthening your work.
-You might be thinking, “How do I know if I’m dealing with an envious colleague?”
-Good criticism is not attacking.
+Unfortunately, there can be a lot of envy among writers, so be sure to choose someone who really cares about your work.
+You may be thinking, “How do I know if I’m dealing with an envious colleague?”
+The answer is easy: Good criticism does not attack.